Arron-Stothart/elevenlabs-hackathon/README.md

-# VentroAI - AI-Powered VC Interviews
+# Ventro - AI-Powered VC Interviews

-VentroAI is a modern platform that enables VCs to conduct AI-powered interviews with startup founders using natural voice interactions.
-Built with Next.js, TypeScript, and the Eleven Labs API, it provides a seamless way to evaluate startup pitches and gather insights.
+Ventro helps VCs scale their initial screening process by creating AI versions of their investment team, allowing them to evaluate more founders through personalized pitch simulations.
+Each AI persona maintains the VC's unique investment thesis and communication style, complete with voice-matched responses powered by ElevenLabs.

 ## Features